David Satcher: Biography

-Early years
+Early life and education

 Satcher was born in Anniston, Alabama.
 At the age of two, he contracted whooping cough.
 A Black doctor, Dr. Jackson, came to his parents' farm, and told his parents he didn't expect David to live, but nonetheless spent the day with him and told his parents how to give him the best chance he could.
 Satcher said that he grew up hearing that story, and that inspired him to be a doctor.
 While in college, Satcher was active in the Civil Rights Movement and was arrested on multiple occasions.

 Satcher graduated from Morehouse College in Atlanta in 1963 and was elected to Phi Beta Kappa.
 He received his MD and a PhD in cell biology from Case Western Reserve University in 1970 with election to the Alpha Omega Alpha honor society.
 He completed his residency and fellowship training at the Strong Memorial Hospital, University of Rochester, the UCLA School of Medicine, and Martin Luther King Jr.-Harbor Hospital.
 He is a fellow of the American Academy of Family Physicians, the American College of Preventive Medicine, and the American College of Physicians, and is board certified in preventive medicine.
 Satcher pledged Omega Psi Phi fraternity and is an initiate of the Psi chapter of Morehouse College.

-Career
+Academic career

-From December 1977 to August 1979, Satcher served as the Acting Dean of the Charles R. Drew Postgraduate Medical School (now the Charles R. Drew University of Medicine and Science, also known as "Drew").
-He had previously served as the Chairman of the Drew's Department of Family Medicine.
+Satcher served as Chairman of the Department of Family Medicine of Charles R. Drew Postgraduate Medical School (now the Charles R. Drew University of Medicine and Science).
+From December 1977 to August 1979, Satcher served as Acting Dean of Drew.
 In May 1978, during his deanship term, a Memorandum of Understanding (MOU) was approved by the University of California Board of Regents to adopt a joint medical education program between the UCLA School of Medicine and Drew; the Drew/UCLA M.D. program welcomed its first class of students in 1981.

 Satcher served as professor and Chairman of the Department of Community Medicine and Family Practice at Morehouse School of Medicine from 1979 to 1982.
 He is a former faculty member of the UCLA School of Medicine, the UCLA School of Public Health, and the King-Drew Medical Center in Los Angeles (known as the Martin Luther King Jr. Outpatient Center at the time of its closure in 2007), where he developed and chaired the King-Drew Department of Family Medicine.
 He also directed the King-Drew Sickle Cell Research Center for six years.
 Satcher served as President of Meharry Medical College in Nashville, Tennessee, from 1982 to 1993.
-He held the posts of Director of the Centers for Disease Control and Prevention and Administrator of the Agency for Toxic Substances and Disease Registry from 1993 to 1998.
-Satcher was the first Black American to hold the CDC Director position.